denkristoffer/filmbuff/README.md

 ## Contribute

-Fork the project, implement your changes in it's own branch, and send a pull request to me.
+Fork the project, implement your changes in its own branch, and send a pull request to me.
 I'll gladly consider any help or ideas.

 ### Contributors